4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Entertainment in the form of a list with 100 creative and motivational quotes about technology and development
+Entertainment in the form of a list with 100 creative and motivational quotes about technology and development

 ---